 Buying and installing a programmable thermostat isn’t enough.
 You actually have to strategically program it to get the benefits from it.
 When you at home, consider programming the thermostat to about 78°F (26°C) and about 10° higher when you are away.
 According to the U.S. Department of Energy, you can save about 1% on your cooling costs for each degree set above 78°F if the period is 8-hours long.

-If you are having difficulty installing your thermostat, and we don’t blame you, call your local HVAC contractor to complete the thermostat installation for you.
+If you are having difficulty installing your thermostat, and we don’t blame you, call your local HVAC technician to complete the thermostat installation for you.

 When choosing the placement for your thermostat, avoid inaccurate readings by making sure your thermostat is away from direct heat sources, windows, vents, and not too far from the center of the house.